burgaard/string-algorithms/README.md

 [Run the example](https://runkit.com/burgaard/59d48f7d71579b0011996590).

-Given an array of strings and a function that converts each string to an array of char codes:
+Given an array of strings that are all the same length, and a function that converts each string to an array of char codes:

 ```javascript
 const strings = [